Kevin-Med/Kevin-Med/README.md

 ### and this is some of my personal life:
 * I love learning languages as this is my way to know more cultures and make new friends.
 I speak Spanish, English C1, German B2, Portuguese C1 and some French B1
-* Travelling is another incredible hobby I have, around 16 countries until now and counting
+* Travelling is another incredible hobby I have.
+So far 16 countries and counting
 * Almost daily exercise and meditation to release stress (Going go the Gym normally, but football, running and swimming are more in my top)
 * Proudly and with great effort I ran the Berlin Marathon 2021 (42.2km in 4:15min)
 * I Like reading to close my day, main topics: Personal Development, Investment and Classics